AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

 1. On the **Connector** page, find the Function Compute sink connector that you created and click **Deploy** in the **Actions** column.

-    After you deploy the Function Compute sink connector, it enters the Running state.
+    After you deploy the Function Compute sink connector, it changes to the Running state.

-## Send messages
+## Send a message

 After you deploy the Function Compute sink connector, you can send messages to topics in Message Queue for Apache Kafka to test whether the data can be synchronized to Function Compute.